Ben-G/Website/PLAN.md

+#### 2018/8/5

+- Create script to create new posts more seamlessly
+  - Should create folder with date & title
+  - Should generate preamble for post automatically

 #### 2017/3/5

 - Working on serving images from GitHub.
 Workflow should enable to add images to repo and have them served automatically in a way that markdown renders well on GitHub and on the website.